South Dakota–South Dakota State football rivalry

-The South Dakota–South Dakota State football rivalry (also the South Dakota Showdown Series) between the South Dakota Coyotes and the South Dakota State Jackrabbits is a yearly rivalry match-up in football between the two largest public universities in the state of South Dakota: the University of South Dakota in Vermillion and South Dakota State University in Brookings.
+The South Dakota–South Dakota State football rivalry (also the South Dakota Showdown Series or the Interstate Series) between the South Dakota Coyotes and the South Dakota State Jackrabbits is a yearly rivalry match-up in football between the two largest public universities in the state of South Dakota: the University of South Dakota in Vermillion and South Dakota State University in Brookings.

 History

 South Dakota and South Dakota State are both members of the Missouri Valley Football Conference in the FCS.
-The football series began in 1889 and has been played a total of 114 times as of 2018.
+The football series began in 1889 and has been played a total of 118 times as of 2025.
 Previously, both schools were long-time members of the Division II North Central Conference where the rivalry game played almost yearly.
 With the upgrade of both programs to Division I FCS (SDSU in 2004 and USD in 2008), the rivalry halted between 2003 until 2012.
 The series has returned to being a yearly game with both teams playing each other as part of MVFC play.
 Since 2012, the game has traditionally been played in the last week of the season in November.
 It is also the oldest rivalry in college football, between two public universities, in the same state, that have a game named "University of _ vs. _ State University."